Dronabinol (By mouth)

 How to Use This Medicine

-- Store in the refrigerator in the original container.
+- Capsule: Store medicine in its original container in the refrigerator.
 Do not freeze.

 Drugs and Foods to Avoid